Groupe-Savoy/teltonika-sdk/README.md

 ## Usage

 Below is a basic example showing how to use the SDK.
 For more advanced examples, see the [examples](./examples/) directory.

-### Setting Up a Basic TCP Server to Collect Data
+### Setting Up a Basic TCP Server

-Here’s an example of how to set up a Teltonika TCP server:
+The following example shows how to create a TCP server to receive data from Teltonika devices:

 ```ts
 import {